koaning/memo/README.md

 # memo

-Decorators that help you remember.
+Decorators that make things "a whole log simpler".

 ## Installation